 With support from NYSHealth, the Community Service Society expanded its Small Business Assistance Program, a network of organizations across New York State that helped small businesses get affordable health insurance and understand their options under the Affordable Care Act.
 These organizations provide education and assistance on topics such as the availability of tax credits for small businesses and options for health insurance for small businesses and their employees.

-Learn more about the Small Business Assistance Program, view the map of where these organizations are located, and read stories from small businesses that received assistance.
+Learn more about the Small Business Assistance Program and view the map of where these organizations are located.

 Statewide Enrollment Network

 NYSHealth is supporting a statewide enrollment network of community-based organizations that conduct education, outreach, enrollment, and referrals, with a focus on communities known to be uninsured at disproportionately high rates: low-wage workers, immigrants, and lesbian, gay, bisexual, or transgender New Yorkers.
 The organizations participating in the network are trusted messengers in their communities and are well positioned to reach high-need populations with accurate, credible information about health insurance opportunities and enroll them in coverage.